elliotperviz/cmms/qm/README.md

 ```
 uniquely determines the external potential and hence all ground-state properties of the system.

-The *Hohenberg–Kohn variational* theorem further states that the *true* ground state density is the one that minimises the total energy.
-This establishes a variational principle formulated in terms of the density.

-This reformulation drastically reduces the numerical complexity of the ground state problem: representing $n_0(r)$ on a grid of $M$ points per dimension requires only $M^{3}$ points.
+This reformulation drastically reduces the numerical complexity of the ground state problem: representing $n_0(r)$ on a grid of $M$ points per dimension requires only $M^{3}$ points, independent of the number of electrons.

-### The DFT approach
+### Exact Kohn-Sham DFT formalism

-Recall that, in general, a numerical solution of the TISE requires a tractable representation of the trial wavefunction, typically obtained by expanding it in a basis set with a convenient analytical form (e.g. plane waves, gaussians, atomic orbitals, ...).

-The Kohn-Sham formulation of DFT follows this general strategy but introduces a crucial conceptual simplification: the interacting many-electron system is mapped onto an auxilliary system of non-interacting electrons, and the trial wavefunction of this auxilliary system is written as a *Slater determinant* of one-electron orbitals $`\{\phi_n\}`$,
+The Kohn-Sham formulation of DFT introduces a crucial conceptual simplification: the interacting many-electron system is mapped onto an auxiliary system of non-interacting electrons, whose wavefunction is written as a *Slater determinant* of one-electron orbitals $`\{\phi_n\}`$,
 ```math
 \psi_e(\mathbf{r}_{N_e}) = \frac{1}{\sqrt{N_e!}} \det\{\phi_n(\mathbf{r}_n)\}
 ```